vany0114/vany0114.github.io/_posts/2019-6-7-chaos-injection-with-simmy.md

 A `Timespan` indicating how long the chaos should take once is injected.

 ***Enable Cluster Chaos:***
 Allows you to inject chaos at cluster level.
-(This example uses Azure Service Fabric as orchestrator)
+(You will need to create a [service principal](https://blog.jongallant.com/2017/11/azure-rest-apis-postman/), then set up the values for `GeneralChaosSetting` section into the `appsettings` file of `Duber.Chaos.API` project, or their respective environment variables inside `docker-compose.override`.
+You might consider storing these secrets into an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis))

 ***Percentage Nodes to Restart:***
 An `int` between 0 and 100, indicating the percentage of nodes that should be restarted if cluster chaos is enabled.